During Tech DD interviews, we’ve witnessed the differences between the needs of private equity and trade buyers.

 The key objective of this post is to ask you to burst out of the ‘bubble’.
-Get out of your comfort zones and explore plans for quicker growth.
+Get out of your comfort zone and explore plans for quicker growth.

 A brief video summary can be watched below:

-Simply put, what will be assessed and what matters to the investors (beyond revenue and growth) will be different.
+Simply put, what will be assessed and what matters to the investors (beyond revenue and growth) will differ.

-So I will explain the key differences to ensure you’re prepared and present accordingly.
-For those that prefer a summary, it is presented in the diagram below:
+So, I will explain the key differences to ensure you’re prepared and present accordingly.
+For those who prefer a summary, it is presented in the diagram below:

 Living in a bubble

 Before delving into both types of investors, many teams we meet pre-deal operate in a bubble.
 They believe the growth plan, reporting and KPIs they have today will suffice post-deal.